sedc-codecademy/skwd9-js-05-nodejs-alm/class19_workshop/readme.md

 # Create an MVC structured eRestaurant application

-1. Create an authorization/authentication feature
+1. DONE - Create an authorization/authentication feature
 	- Create a LOGIN route
 	- Create a REGISTER route